 The Market Always Goes Up is the post and phrase that really gets the “you’re too hot” crowd fired up.
 It’s that word “always” which leads to “You can’t say ‘always!’
 What about…

 “…when the sun goes out?
 What happens to your precious stock market then smart guy?”

 “…when the US collapses like the Roman Empire?
 It’s gotta happen someday you know.”

 “…when the US economy craters and we’re all living on a barter system.
 Who’s gonna buy your index shares from you then?”

 “What if the US goes the way of Japan and suffers a multi-decade economic malaise?”

 OK, you got me.
 Something could happen that will break the stock market’s 150+ year streak of incredible resiliency thru wars, depressions and economic turmoil.

 If your analysis leads you to believe we are headed for a multi-decade (or worse) economic disaster, you will certainly want to avoid following my approach.

-But understand such things are “Black Swans,” that is, exceedingly rare events.
+But understand such things are “Black Swans,” that is, exceedingly rare and unpredictable events.
 However, there is nothing rare about people claiming to be able to predict them.